zxnga/Transformer-TSF/README.md

 3. Follow the example in example.ipynb for training
 4. Use inference.py functions for inference helper class in production settings

-Note: TimeSeriesTransformerForPrediction doen't allow feat_dynamic_real
+Note: TimeSeriesTransformerForPrediction doesn't allow feat_dynamic_real

 ## Files Description